equinox-project/equinox-js/docs/docs/anatomy.md

 Everything above `Service` is considered internal to the module.
 It is exported as a convenience for testing, but other modules should not take a dependency on anything other than the `Service`.

+This is one of the main reasons the pattern scales well: you keep the domain logic decomposed without leaking storage and stream details across the codebase.

+If you prefer command handlers, you can still derive them trivially from the service methods.
+EquinoxJS keeps the more reusable boundary as the default.

 :::